Nonverbal learning disorder: Diagnosis

-There is diagnostic overlap between nonverbal learning disorder and autism spectrum disorder, and some clinicians and researchers consider them to be the same condition.
-In clinical settings, some diagnoses of attention deficit hyperactivity disorder would be more appropriately classified as NVLD.
+There is diagnostic overlap between nonverbal learning disorder and autism, and some clinicians and researchers consider them to be the same condition.
+Some claim that some diagnoses of ADHD would be more appropriately classified as NVLD.

 History

-While various nonverbal learning difficulties were recognized since early studies in child neurology, there is ongoing debate as to whether/or the extent to which existing conceptions of NVLD provide a valid diagnostic framework.
+While various nonverbal learning difficulties were recognized since early studies in child neurology, there is ongoing debate as to whether (or the extent to which) existing conceptions of NVLD provide a valid diagnostic framework.

 As presented in 1967, "nonverbal disabilities" (p.
 44) or "disorders of nonverbal learning" was a category encompassing non-linguistic learning problems.
 "Nonverbal learning disabilities" were further discussed by Myklebust in 1975 as representing a subtype of learning "disability" with a range of presentations involving "mainly visual cognitive processing," social imperception, a gap between higher verbal ability and lower nonverbal processing, as well as difficulty with handwriting.
 Later neuropsychologist Byron Rourke sought to develop consistent criteria with a theory and model of brain functioning that would establish NVLD as a distinct syndrome (1989).

 Questions remain about how best to frame the perceptual, cognitive and motor issues associated with NVLD.